 527-136 Equipment Maintenance and Instrumentation - 4 Crs.
 Develops skills in the identification and application of tools, correcting facility and system mechanical problems, and understanding the complete concept of preventative and predictive maintenance.
 Students will research preventative and predictive maintenance systems.
 Also, skills will be developed using instrumentation for process control.
 Supervisory Control and Data Acquisition (SCADA), including control diagrams, designs and applications will be studied.
-(Prerequisites: 527-100 Introduction to Wastewater Treatment; 527-111 Water Chemistry; 527-130 Groundwater Supply and Distribution)
+(Prerequisites: Completion of or concurrent enrollment in 527-100 Introduction to Wastewater Treatment; 527-111 Water Chemistry)